Compression Test Fixtures

 ASTM Standard D695 recommends using a subpress to test an unsupported cylindrical specimen.
 The subpress can also be used to ensure that a separate test fixture is loaded axially.

 Wyoming Test Fixture stocks fixed and spherical seat platens made of 440c heat treated steel.
-Platens are typically 6" (152 mm) in diameter but can be supplied in any diameter.
+Platens are typically 6 in.
+(152 mm) in diameter but can be supplied in any diameter.

 The sandwich panel is lightly clamped into the test fixture at both ends and subjected to a compressive force parallel to the plane of the panel.
 As the name suggests, force is introduced primarily at the ends of the face sheets.